 Shoot Shoot Shoot: The First Decade of the London Film-Makers’ Co-operative 1966-1976.
-An exhibition in the archive gallery at Tate Britain (25 April to 17 July 2016), and a book to be published by LUX in October 2016.
+A book documenting the early years of the LFMC to be published by LUX in October 2016.

 Critical Mass: An Oral History of Avant-Garde Film, The New American Cinema and Beyond.
 A book and research project on the development of avant-garde cinema from the 1950s to the 1970s.